Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 1. Entity quantity control:

-When the number of entities exceeds a certain number, part of the entities will be automatically cleaned to ensure that the labyrinth construction performance will not be affected by the excessive number of entities (at present, it is 500 less than 1000).
+When the number of entities exceeds a certain number, part of the entities will be automatically cleaned to ensure that the labyrinth construction performance will not be affected by the excessive number of entities (at present, it is 500 less than 1000)

 2. "Breakpoint continuation":

-After starting to build the maze, even if you use/reload to reload the data package, or even exit the game and re-enter, the maze can still continue to build normally.
+After starting to build the maze, even if you use/reload to reload the data package, or even exit the game and re-enter, the maze can still continue to build normally

 3. Multiple steps in one frame:

-One frame can build a maze in multiple steps, breaking the limit of 20 steps per second, and greatly improving the construction speed (currently the default setting is 10 steps per frame).
+One frame can build a maze in multiple steps, breaking the limit of 20 steps per second, and greatly improving the construction speed (currently the default setting is 10 steps per frame)